Blahblahlolhahaha/MusicPlayer/README.md

 * a lot of data storage ideas

 ## Known Bugs/ Issues
-* App crashes when selecting an album which contains disc
 * Media Notification will not go away after killing app
 * Play/pause sometimes do not go right
 * App startup is very slow